Support from FASE's Education Technology Office

 Grading in Crowdmark

 Grading may be conducted by you or by other members of your teaching team.
-Before you start grading, ensure you've completed Step 4: Add your Teaching Team to Crowdmark from our guide, How do I set up Crowdmark in my course?
+Before you start grading, ensure you've completed Step 4: Add your Teaching Team to Crowdmark from our guide, How do I connect my Quercus course to Crowdmark?

 To help you decide which roles to assign your teaching team members, please refer to the Crowdmark guide: What is the difference between team member roles?